Nama people: Culture

 In general, the Nama practice a policy of communal land ownership.
 Music, poetry and story telling are very important in Nama culture and many stories have been passed down orally through the generations.

-The Nama have a culture that is rich in the musical and literary abilities of its people.
-Traditional music, folk tales, proverbs, and praise poetry have been handed down for generations and form the base for much of their culture.
 They are known for crafts which include leatherwork, skin karosses and mats, musical instruments (such as reed flutes), jewellery, clay pots, and tortoiseshell powder containers.

-Many of the Nama people in South Namibia have lost their lands during German colonialism.
-New Namibian minister of land reform, Uutoni Nujoma has been accused of preferring other Namibians from other regions over native Namas.
+Many of the Nama people in South Namibia lost their lands during German colonialism.
+In 2016 the Namibian minister of land reform, Uutoni Nujoma, was accused of preferring Namibians from other regions over native Namas.

 Dress

-The traditional dress of Nama women consists of long, formal dresses that resemble Victorian traditional fashion.
-The long, flowing dresses were developed from the style of the missionaries in the 1800s, and this traditional clothing is today an integral part of the Nama nation's culture.
+The traditional dress of Nama women consists of formal dresses that resemble Victorian traditional fashion.
+The long, flowing dresses were developed from the style of the missionaries in the 1800s, and this traditional clothing is today an integral part of the Nama culture.

 Habitation

-The Nama people's hut, also called matjieshuis, is a round hut traditionally made of beautifully designed reed mats on a skeleton of sticks.
-It corresponds to their nomadic life of the past; matjieshuis is still part of the life of the inhabitants of Richtersveld– a region made up of mountainous deserts in the northwest of South Africa.
-In fact, this is the last place where we can still find them in significant numbers.
-In the villages currently in the Richtersveld, the matjieshuis are used as a depot to store, as a kitchen, as an additional place to sleep, or even to provide to tourists, like accommodation.

-These huts, called haru oms in the Nama language, are made of reed mats woven neatly into a beehive shape.
-It is a dwelling house for all seasons– it is cool and well ventilated in summer, it is naturally insulated by reed carpets in winter, and protected from the rain by the porous stems which swell with water.
+The Nama people's hut, also called matjieshuis (or haru oms in the Nama language), is a round hut traditionally made of reed mats, on a skeleton of sticks, woven into a beehive shape by women.
+It echoes their nomadic history; matjieshuis is still part of the life of the inhabitants of Richtersveld – a region of mountainous deserts in the northwest of South Africa and the last place where the Nama are still found in significant numbers.
+The matjieshuis is used as a store, as a kitchen, as an additional place to sleep, or even to provide accommodation to tourists.
+It is a dwelling house for all seasons – cool and well ventilated in summer, naturally insulated by reed carpets in winter, and protected from the rain by the porous stems which swell with water.
 All materials are organic and not over-harvested; this is a home that truly respects the environment.
-Women and men take part in the making of it, in the collection of materials, in the preparation of the rugs, and in the assembly of the hut, in a very meticulous process which has remained a true Nama art.
+These Huts are very mobile, but also stable, being able to break them down in less than an hour.
+The huts are also reusable.
+Women and men take part in the collection of materials, preparation of rugs and in the construction of the hut, in a very meticulous process which has remained a true Nama art.